Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration

-To gain more information on the types of defect responsible for the single photon emission in these two sample types, we measure their spectral emission characteristics.
-When exciting the single photon emitters with energies higher than the resonance electronic transition, the PL spectrum consists of both the ZPL and the phonon sideband (PSB).
+To gain more information on the types of defects responsible for the single photon emission in the two chosen hBN sample types, we investigate their spectral emission characteristics in detail.
+When exciting the single photon emitters with energies higher than the resonance electronic transition, the PL spectrum consists of both the zero phonon line (ZPL) and the phonon sideband (PSB).
 Such a spectrum therefore yields important information on the electronic and phononic transitions of the defect and hence its potential energy surface.
-The expected transitions can also be theoretically simulated and hence we can compare our experimental results to those of simulated defects in hBN.
+The expected transitions can also be theoretically simulated and thus we compare our experimental results to those of simulated defects in hBN.

-In Fig. \ref{fig:cvdlespectra}, a spectrum of a nanofiber-coupled hBN quantum emitter in an LPE sample and a spectrum of a quantum emitter in CVD grown hBN are shown.
-The LPE sample shows a sharp but asymmetric peak at 628 nm corresponding to the ZPL of the emitters and a PSB that clearly features a double peak.
-When fit to three Lorentzian functions, the ZPL shows a width of $2.8 \pm 0.1$ nm (FWHM).
-This is in agreement with previous values obtained in literature using the same fitting procedure \cite{kim_integrated_2019,schell_quantum_2018,nguyen_nanoassembly_2018} for LPE samples and therefore underpins further that LPE hBN without post-processing predominantly features this type of defect.

-For the spectra of individual quantum emitters in layer-engineered CVD hBN, we observe a broader first peak of $20.2\pm0.3$ nm (FWHM), when fit to a Lorentzian.
-This broader linewidth and ZPLs of these emitters pre-dominently found between 570-590 nm, have also been reported in previous literature for standard CVD growth conditions \cite{chejanovsky_structural_2016,abidi_selective_2019,comtet_wide-field_2019,glushkov_direct_2021}.